Voice of Employees

 woman

-At the time I joined the company, I was assigned to a department that had nothing to do with intellectual property, but since I wanted to acquire some expertise and work in some specialized field, I applied for a transfer to the Intellectual Property Division.
-I was transferred to the trademark management department, where my main duties were to obtain and manage rights to the Epson Group's trademarks.
-It was just at the time when the organization was strengthening its trademark operations, so I, as well as other people in the department, was often required to do things on my own and with uncertainties, and I learned my work through trial and error.
+When I joined the company, I was assigned to a department that had nothing to do with intellectual property, but since I wanted to acquire some expertise and work in some specialized field, I applied for a transfer to the Intellectual Property Division.
+I was placed in the trademark management department, where my main duties were to obtain and manage rights to the Epson Group's trademarks.
+At the time, the organization was just starting to strengthen its trademark operations, so I, as well as other people in the department, often found myself grappling with uncertainty but eventually learned the job through trial and error.

-For some time after my transfer, my duties focused on procedures for acquiring and maintaining rights, but eventually, I became responsible for handling trademark-related contracts and managing trademarks for domestic and overseas subsidiaries and also became involved in brand management and the acquisition and sale of businesses from a trademark management standpoint.
-I also promoted the development of an internal system for domain name management.
+For some time after my transfer, my duties focused on procedures for acquiring and maintaining rights, but eventually, I became responsible for handling trademark-related contracts and managing trademarks for domestic and overseas Epson Group affiliates.
+I also became involved in brand management and the acquisition and sale of businesses from a trademark management standpoint.
+Another thing I was involved in was the development of an internal system for domain name management.

 For manufacturers, intellectual property may have a strong image of patents, but patents are not the only important rights in the execution of business activities.
-It is also necessary to provide broad support to operation departments based on intellectual property rights, not merely to obtain rights, and the content of work and required abilities also vary.
-As such, although there are difficulties, it is a very rewarding place to work.
-Because the Intellectual Property Division offers a variety of opportunities to play an active role, I feel that this is a workplace where I can develop a diverse career, even if I take maternity or childcare leave, or even while raising children.
+It is also necessary to provide broad support to operation departments based on intellectual property rights, not merely to obtain rights.
+So, the nature of work and required abilities also vary greatly.
+So, although there are challenges, this is a very rewarding place to work.
+Because the Intellectual Property Division offers a variety of opportunities to flourish and advance, I feel that this is a workplace where you can develop a diverse career, even if you take maternity or childcare leave and even while raising children.

 Transition from patent application prosecution to liaison work using patent rights